webdevops/Dockerfile/README.md

 Command                     | Description
 --------------------------- | ----------------------------------------------------------------------------------
-`make all`                  | Build all containers *fast mode* (parallel building, `FAST=1`) `FAST=0 make all`           | Build all containers *slow mode* (serial building) `DEBUG=1 make all`          | Show log of build process even if process is successfull
+`sudo make setup`           | To Install dependancies of build chain tools `make all`                  | Build all containers *fast mode* (parallel building, `FAST=1`) `FAST=0 make all`           | Build all containers *slow mode* (serial building) `DEBUG=1 make all`          | Show log of build process even if process is successfull